DIAMONDS ARE FOREVER – EASEMENTS, NOT NECESSARILY…

 So it is with easements.
 In today’s case, neighbors granted mutual easements a half-century before, relating to maintaining a fence, letting the one cross the property of the other, and letting one party cut timber on the other’s land.
 No term was specified.
 When the fence maintenance and property crossing continued for 50 years, the court had no problem.
 But the timber harvest was clearly, according to the court, intended to be accomplished in the short term.
 The holder of the timber harvesting right could not wait two score and ten before arriving with his saw.

 You snooze, you lose.

 Lewison v.
 Axtell, 195 N.W.
 622 (Supreme Court, Iowa, 1923).
 Ollie Lewison and Oscar Axtell owned tracts of land on both sides of the Iowa River.
-The prior owners of both properties had signed a contract many years before, in fact 20 years before the predecessors sold their land to Ollie and Oscar, that granted easements for construction and maintenance of a fence along Ollie Lewison’s tract, as well as a right for Oscar Axtell to pass through Lewison’s property.
-In exchange for the fence, the prior owner of Oscar Axtell’s tract was given the right to trim timber and brush from certain areas of the Ollie Lewison’s property.
+The prior owners of both properties had signed a contract many years before – in fact, 20 years before the predecessors sold their land to Ollie and Oscar – that granted easements for the construction and maintenance of a fence along Ollie Lewison’s tract, as well as a right for Oscar Axtell to pass through Lewison’s property.
+In exchange for the fence, the prior owner of Oscar Axtell’s tract was given the right to trim timber and brush from certain areas of the Ollie Lewison property.